 On a slightly different line through the exercise, there is a change of direction, so you have to make sure that you catch your horse’s shoulder to hold the line to the new direction.

 I often put a few fences like this together in the school as it’s really good for the rider, making them more competitive.
 It will certainly also improve your reaction times by moving from one exercise to another.
-All of these exercises require balance, coordination.
+All of these exercises require balance and coordination.

 The main points to be aware of are: